loafey/master-thesis/Thesis/TODO/Minor.md

 - 3.2 Kinds & types
-  - [ ] "There are four new constructs in Lithium": add "on the type level" somewhere, because you also have "newstack" on the value level.

   - [ ] Using a star/asterisk as a prefix operator (instead of infix)
     causes some reading challenges for me.
 I think you need to help a